cloudsmith-io/cloudsmith-api/bindings/java/src/docs/ReposApi.md

 <a name="reposPartialUpdate"></a>
 # **reposPartialUpdate**
-> RepositoryResponse reposPartialUpdate(owner, identifier, data)
+> Repository reposPartialUpdate(owner, identifier, data)

 Update details about a repository in a given namespace.